Lucia's Blog: 2022

 5. Every knee shall bow to Him, and every tongue shall confess Him (Romans 14:11).

-1. We cannot teach or preach only when it is convenient, safe, or favorable.
+1. We cannot teach or preach only when convenient, safe, or favorable.

 2. We must correct, rebuke, and encourage with longsuffering when we teach.